 - The Alabama Department of Public Safety asks that you contact a Driver License Examining Office.
 Click here to find a local office.

 - Call your local DPS Driver License office.
-Click here for a list of offices statewide.
+Click here to locate your local office.

 - Check the Alabama Department of Public Safety Driver License Division DPS Driver License FAQ.

 - You need to visit a Social Security office or complete Form SS-5 Application for a Social Security Card.
-The online information is available in English and Spanish.
+The online information is available in English, Spanish and many additional languages.

 - Social Security will want evidence of your identity.